 The move to photography was gradual.
 At first, like all fisherman on the planet, I was mostly interested in making my fish look bigger.
 So I bought a Nikon D70 in March 2004 with a wide-angle lens.
 Then in 2006 me and my business partner went on the craziest expedition of our lives.
-We were going, without any reason really, to Serra do Aracá, a super remote tepui mountain in the Amazon near the border with Venezuela.
+We were going to Serra do Aracá, a super remote tepui mountain in the Amazon near the border with Venezuela.
 It took us 7 days just to get there, slowly navigating with a large canoe through narrowing river channels, hiking through virgin rainforest and climbing slippery rocks.
 Meals were whatever we managed to hunt or fish.
 We didn’t quite get to where we wanted – at the base of the largest waterfall in Brazil, discovered by the Army only in the mid 90′s with survey flights and never before reached from underneath – but we did walk through areas that no “white men” had ever stepped before.
-During that trip I photographed a rare bird for the first time ever, and as far as I know it remains to this day the only known photo of this species, the Caura Antbird.
+During that trip I photographed a rare bird for the first time ever, the Caura Antbird.
 This photo won the largest Brazilian bird photography contest in the category “best ornithological record” and a pretty good amount of money as prize, enough for me to buy my first pro tele, a 300mm f/2.8.
 Later I would win the same contest again, but this time on the “best photo” category with a photo of two macaws playing in mid-air.

 My photos have been published in several magazines and books worldwide, including National Geographic.
 I have published my first book in 2013, showing the most well preserved aspects of the Atlantic Rainforest.
 More info on it, and sample photos, can be found at www.kaaete.com.br.